Need the quick answer? See our FAQ on "How often to change the air filter".

-Need the quick answer?
-See our FAQ on "How often to change the air filter".

-Occassionally we’re asked what is the number one thing that Louisville area homeowner's can do to protect their air conditioning and heating system between their seasonal tune-ups?
-Our advice is simple; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is extremely important to the proper performance of your HVAC system, in addition to your home's air quality.
+Sometimes we’re asked what is the number one thing that Louisville area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
+That’s an easy one; remember to change the heating and air conditioning air filter.
+Replacing furnace and return air filters is extremely important to the effectiveness of your HVAC system, in addition to your home's air quality.
 Did you know indoor air pollution is in the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not difficult for most Louisville homeowners, but there are usually two challenges to actually completing this job:
+Changing the air filters is not all that hard for most Louisville homeowners, but there are often two challenges to actually completing this job:

 - Determining just how often to replace your furnace or air conditioner filter.